jju/tome/secrets/world.md

 Magic is drawn from the collection of all the souls that have passed from mortal life and from thosethat have yet to be born.

-Ikiz’s aristocracy is more concerned with maintaining their current wealth by falsifying an attack by Rundan.
+Ikizh’s aristocracy is more concerned with maintaining their current wealth by falsifying an attack by Rundan.

 Perolmani gnome warlord employing dark magic alliances.